my-language-skills/simple-metadata/doc/doc-general.md

 ## Installation and Upgrades

-* Clone (or copy) this repository to the /wp-content/plugins/ directory
+1. Upload the plugin files to the `/wp-content/plugins/simple-metadata` directory, or install the plugin through the WordPress plugins screen directly.
-* Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress

 For upgrades, download the las stable version from github, delete from FTP the old plugin and install the new one.